junnnyaoo/BT4103_2024_Team_5/README.md

 newsRev_DeBERTa.py
 are files that are used for holding the LLMs function on a seperate file.

+readDb_Functions.py - the file that is used for retrieval of news articles from MongoDb

 #### Extra Folder
 'News_Relevance_LLM' contains the different LLMs used for testing and their evaluation results.
 It also contains the dataset used for predicting the columns of each
 LLM or GPT used for relevancy prediction.